ibm-cloud-docs/vpc/at-events.md

 | dedicated-host | is.dedicated-host.dedicated-host.update | Dedicated host or host disk was updated |
 | dedicated-host | is.dedicated-host.dedicated-host.delete  |Dedicated host was deleted |
 | dedicated-host | is.dedicated-host.dedicated-host.read | One or more dedicated hosts or host disks were retrieved |
 {: caption="Table 22.
-Actions that generate events for a dedicated host" caption-side="bottom"}
+Actions that generate events for Dedicated Host" caption-side="bottom"}

 ### Dedicated host group events
 {: #events-compute-dedicated-host-group}